-INTERNATIONAL STUDENT IDENTITY CARD: INTERNATIONAL STUDENT
+INTERNATIONAL STUDENT IDENTITY CARD: INTERNATIONAL STUDENT I.D.

-I.D.
-CARD (ISIC): The ISIC is provided as part of the program cost.
-The International Student I.D. card can provide discounts on international airfare.
-Students will receive an application and instructions for obtaining this card when accepted into the program.
+CARD (ISIC): The International Student I.D. card can provide discounts on international airfare, admission to various cultural sites, and more.
 The International Student Identity Card also includes a limited health and accident insurance policy which is only valid outside the U.S. Students will have to pay bills at the time of treatment and will be reimbursed later.